 We are currently a direct, wholly-owned subsidiary of the LLC.
-Prior to the completion of this offering, we will effect reorganization so that our investors, our named executive officers and all other members of the LLC will hold equity interests in us directly rather than indirectly through the LLC.
+Prior to the completion of this offering, we will effect a reorganization so that our investors, the Management Members and all other members of the LLC will hold equity interests in us directly rather than indirectly through the LLC.